Teen Wilderness Adventures

 You will be offered three full meals each day including plenty of snacks.
 We provide fresh food, probably similar to what you eat at home, but we might ask you to try something new.
 Favorite meals include various pastas, burritos, stir-fry, hamburgers, bagels and cream cheese or peanut butter and jelly, dry and hot cereal, cookies, granola, fruit, and hot chocolate for chilly evenings and mornings.
 We easily accommodate most dietary restrictions;let us know in advance so we can plan accordingly.
 All the participants help prepare and clean up after meals.

-You can view the equipment and clothing list for a particular trip by clicking on the individual trip link.
-Also when you register for a trip, you will receive the entire information packet, which includes the clothing list.
-We ask that you bring your own personal gear.
-We provide the group gear.
-That means you need a few changes of clothes, boots and shoes, toiletries, flashlight (headlamp preferred), hat, sunglasses, water bottles, and other similar items.
+When you register for a trip, you will receive the entire information packet, which includes a packing list of personal gear to bring on the trip.
+This includes things like a few changes of clothes, boots and shoes, toiletries, flashlight (headlamp preferred), hat, sunglasses, water bottles, or other similar items.
 We provide tents, stoves, cooking equipment, all food, and all the technical equipment for rock climbing and water sports.
-We ask that if possible, you bring a backpack, rain gear, sleeping bag, and sleeping pad.
+We ask that if possible, you bring a backpack, rain gear, sleeping bag, and sleeping pad, though if necessary, these items can be borrowed free of charge at the beginning of your program.

 If you choose an Adventure that includes more than one activity, you will either return to the starting point of your trip between each activity or have your extra bag brought to you in the field.
 For example, that means you can pack clothing and equipment for canoeing and don’t have to bring it along backpacking.
 We’ll store your extra gear and you will have access to it between trip sections.